 It’s always important to remember, particularly when we’re almost all computer dependent, that personal data isn’t restricted to electronic data but includes anything which forms part of a data system.
 This means that your paper files should also fall under your scrutiny when you are considering your compliance position.

-Under the Data Protection Act 1998 (DPA), sensitive personal data is regarded as
+Under the GDPR sensitive personal data is regarded as

 (a) the racial or ethnic origin of the data subject,

 (c) his religious beliefs or other beliefs of a similar nature,

 (d) whether he is a member of a trade union (within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992),

 (e) his physical or mental health or condition,

 (g) the commission or alleged commission by him of any offence, or